NHSmail: Making Digital Connections Count in Social Care

 NHSmail is the secure email service approved by the Department of Health and Social Care for sharing patient identifiable and sensitive information.
 NHSmail, messaging and sharing can be accessed by any organisation commissioned to deliver NHS healthcare or related activities.

-The law requires that we give patients the utmost protection when dealing with so much digital information, be that personal sensitive data or patient identifiable data.
+The law requires that we give patients the utmost protection when dealing with so much digital information, be it personal sensitive data or patient identifiable data.
 All organisations should have robust information governance policies and procedures in place to maintain the highest standards.
 So, the importance of good governance when handling patient related information cannot be understated.

 A pilot scheme started in East Berkshire, initially with ten nursing homes that are now fully operational with using nhs.net accounts, and a further five are currently in training.
 The aim is that all 57 care homes in East Berkshire will be able to use NHSmail accounts by the end of the year.